Indigenous Internships

 Compensation.

 Interns will be paid a minimum of $18/hour before taxes.
-Actual pay rate will depend on the project you are asked to work on, the specific task agreement, and the state in which you live (i.e., taxes).
-All travel expenses for field work will be covered by us, with per diem provided.
-There is no holiday work, paid vacations, retirement plans, insurance, or other benefits/compensation as part of the internship.
+Actual pay rate will depend on the project you are asked to work on, the specific task agreement, and the state in which you live (i.e., taxes you have to pay).

 Tasks.

-• Conduct library and digital anthropological research
+Conduct library and online research

-• Participate in ethnographic fieldwork
+Participate in ethnographic/ecological fieldwork

-• Record, transcribe, and code interviews
+Record, transcribe, and code interviews

-• Assist in writing technical reports for our community partners and government agencies
+Assist in writing technical reports

-• Develop educational public outreach materials and classroom curriculum for our community partners
+Develop educational outreach materials and classroom curriculum

-• Learn about career opportunities, resumes, financial planning, retirement planning, etc.
+Learn about career opportunities, resumes, financial planning, retirement planning, etc.

 Helpful Skills & Abilities.

-• Undergraduate or graduate coursework in American Indian studies, anthropology, archaeology, education, museum studies, ecology, or a related field
+Undergraduate or graduate coursework in American Indian studies, anthropology, archaeology, education, museum studies, ecology, or a related field

-• Ability to work as part of a diverse research team
+Ability to work as part of a diverse research team

-• Ability to hear, see, and understand other people’s perspectives, especially when they are very different from your own
+Ability to hear, see, and understand other people’s perspectives, especially when they are very different from your own

-• Ability to adapt to a dynamic work environment and quick changes in environmental conditions
+Ability to adapt to a dynamic work environment and quick changes in environmental conditions

 About the Internship.